Biden pledges solidarity with Israelis and suggests 'other team' to blame for Gaza hospital blast

 Biden pledges solidarity with Israelis and suggests ‘other team’ to blame for Gaza hospital blast

-TEL AVIV, Israel (AP) — President Joe Biden vowed to show the world that the U.S. stands in solidarity with Israelis during his visit there Wednesday, and offered an assessment that the deadly explosion at a Gaza Strip hospital apparently was not carried out by the Israeli military.
+President Joe Biden vowed to show the world that the U.S. stands in solidarity with Israel during his visit there Wednesday, and offered an assessment that the deadly explosion at a Gaza Strip hospital that prompted mass protests in Arab nations apparently was not carried out by the Israeli military.

 “Based on what I’ve seen, it appears as though it was done by the other team, not you,” Biden told Israeli Prime Minister Benjamin Netanyahu during a meeting.
-But Biden said there were “a lot of people out there” who weren’t sure what caused the blast.
+But he said there were “a lot of people out there” who weren’t sure what caused the blast, which sparked protests throughout the Middle East.

-Biden didn’t offer details on why he believed the blast was not caused by the Israelis.
-The Hamas-run Gaza Health Ministry said an Israeli airstrike caused the destruction and hundreds of deaths.
-The Israeli military denied involvement and blamed a misfired rocket from the Palestinian Islamic Jihad, another militant group.
-However, that organization also rejected responsibility.
+Biden later said he based his conclusion on “the data I was shown by my Defense Department.”

+Israel said Wednesday its radar as well as independent video showed a rocket in a barrage fired by Palestinian militants misfired and caused a large explosion just as the blast hit the hospital.
+It said there was no crater, which would have been present with an airstrike, and it released a recording it said was between two Hamas militants who said the blast was believed to be an Islamic Jihad misfire.

-Biden had been scheduled to visit Jordan to meet with Arab leaders after the stop in Israel, but the summit was called off after the hospital explosion.
-And his remarks spoke both of the horrors the Israelis had endured, but also the growing humanitarian crisis for Palestinian civilians in Gaza.
+Biden had also been scheduled to visit Jordan to meet with Arab leaders Wednesday, but the summit was called off after the hospital explosion.
+His remarks in Tel Aviv spoke both to the horrors that the Israelis had endured, but also the growing humanitarian crisis for Palestinian civilians in Gaza.

 Netanyahu said Biden had rightly drawn a clear line between the “forces of civilization and the forces of barbarism,” saying Israel was united in its resolve to defeat Hamas.

+Biden also met with Israeli President Isaac Herzog as well as with Israeli first responders and the families of victims and those being held hostage by Hamas.
+He held their hands, embraced them and listened quietly as their voices cracked as they spoke of the horrors they’d seen.

+Eli Beer, the founder of a volunteer emergency medical service, told Biden that through his visit “you uplifted the whole spirit in this country, and all the Jewish people in the world.”

-Biden also planned to meet Israeli first responders and the families of victims and hostages.
-Netanyahu met Biden at Ben Gurion Airport and the two embraced.
-It was almost exactly a month ago that they sat together at the United Nations General Assembly, where Netanyahu marveled that a “historic peace between Israel and Saudi Arabia” seemed within reach.
+The grim tone of Wednesday’s meetings between Biden and Netanyahu stood in stark contrast to their optimistic meeting just a month ago on the sidelines of the U.N.
+General Assembly in New York, where Netanyahu marveled that a “historic peace between Israel and Saudi Arabia” seemed within reach.

-The possibility of improved relations between Israel and its Arab neighbors appears to be dimming; Israel has been preparing for a potential ground invasion of Gaza in response to Hamas’ attacks.
+The possibility of improved relations between Israel and its Arab neighbors has dimmed considerably with the outbreak of the Israel-Hamas war.
+Israel has been preparing for a potential ground invasion of Gaza in response to Hamas’ attacks.

 Protests swept through the region after the blast at the hospital, which had been treating wounded Palestinians and sheltering many more who were seeking a refuge from the fighting.